-Based on our professional judgement, we determined overall materiality for the Group financial statements as a whole to be €230,000 (FY19 €260,000), based on a measure of 2% of total assets.
+Based on our professional judgement, we determined overall materiality for the Group financial statements as a whole to be €200,000 (2020: €230,000), based on a measure of 2% of total assets.
+Materiality for the Parent Company financial statements as a whole was set at €60,000 (2020: €60,000).

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
+We determined Group's performance materiality to be €140,000 (2020: €161,000) and the Parent Company's performance materiality to be €42,000 (2020: €42,000).

 Where considered appropriate performance materiality may be reduced to a lower level, such as, for related party transactions and directors' remuneration.
-We agreed with the Audit Committee to report to it all identified errors in excess of €6,000 (2019: €8,000).
+We agreed with the Audit Committee to report to it all identified errors in excess of €6,000 (2020: €6,000).
 Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.